JaimisMiyani/MONEFY-client/README.md

 # Monefy - Frontend

-Monefy is an application that analyses a users bank data, generates customized bugets, and tracks there expenses in order to encourage saving and investing.
+Monefy is a React.js / Node.js personal finance application, developed to help users budget properly and consider investing.

 [This](https://github.com/raj-gondalia/monefy-backend) is a link to the back-end repository.